 Being one of the easiest and most prolific things to grow, we always have more green beans than we can eat!
 I often pick as many as I can each day, or at least every other day, and then blanch them all for a dinner side dish and freeze the extras.

 - Those jars of frozen green beans are wonderful to pull out in the winter as an easy side dish that tastes almost summer fresh!
 Use them fresh in this Green Bean Salad with Tomato and Feta, Simple Green Beans and Carrots with Butter, or Bacon Mushroom Green Bean Pasta.
-Or use them frozen in this Green Bean Au Gratin, especially around the holidays!
+Or use them frozen in this Roasted Frozen Green Beans or Green Bean Au Gratin, especially around the holidays!

 - Stretch your gardening efforts and enjoy your blanched and frozen green beans in recipes all winter long.
 They're great in stir-fry, soup, Tater Tot Casserole, or Chicken Veggie Pot Pie!